3DS 2.0 in Checkout

 If the merchant is displaying the PXP Financial Checkout in an iFrame, then the merchant iFrame must not use the Sandbox attribute!

-To test the fingerprinting time-out situation in Checkout, the following card numbers can be used:
+To test the fingerprinting time-out scenarios in Checkout, the following card numbers can be used:

 ScenarioCard NumberDetails